a-schulz/bpa-energiemessbox/pi/README.md

 docker run -it -p 1883:1883 --name mosquitto --restart always -v mosquitto_data:/mosquitto/data eclipse-mosquitto
 ```

+## AAS

+To get the Basic Setup for the AAS see: https://basyx.org/get-started/introduction:

 ## Docker Compose Setup

 A Docker Compose file is provided in the project root directory to easily start all services with a single command: